 Netflix did an amazing one season of Who Was.
 (I hope they decide to bring it back!
 My daughter loved it.)
 If you’re studying different historical figures, watch this series, too!

-ALSO CHECK OUT: What supplies do I need for homeschooling?
+GREAT PLACE FOR HOMESCHOOL SUPPLIES: What supplies do I need for homeschooling?

 It seems like homeschooling parents are always worried about homeschool math curriculum!
 (Why do we make how to homeschool math so hard?)